tciuro/NanoStore/README.md

     // Close the document store
     [nanoStore closeWithError:nil];

-Alternatively, you can instantiate a NanoObject providing a dictionary via `+ (NSFNanoObject*)nanoObjectWithDictionary:(NSDictionary *)theDictionary`.
+Alternatively, you can instantiate a NanoObject providing a dictionary via:

+	+ (NSFNanoObject*)nanoObjectWithDictionary:(NSDictionary *)theDictionary

 NanoStore will assign a UUID automatically when the NanoObject is instantiated.
 This means that requesting the key from the NanoObject will return a valid UUID.
 The same holds true for objects that inherit from `NSFNanoObject`.
-However, classes that implement the `NSFNanoObjectProtocol` protocol should make sure they return a valid key via `- (NSString *)nanoObjectKey`.
+However, classes that implement the `NSFNanoObjectProtocol` protocol should make sure they return a valid key via:

+	- (NSString *)nanoObjectKey

 ### Warning
     If an attempt is made to add or remove an object without a valid key, an exception of type NSFNanoObjectBehaviorException will be raised.
 To update an object, simply modify the object and add it to the document store.
 NanoStore will replace the existing object with the one being added.

 ### Example
     // Instantiate and open a NanoStore
     NSFNanoStore *nanoStore = [NSFNanoStore createAndOpenStoreWithType:NSFMemoryStoreType path:nil error:nil];